 Our collections document the history of the University’s athletic programs, and academic research in the fields of health, physical education and recreation, kinesiology, and biomechanics.

-Selective: Materials related to Penn State sports history, including athletes from historically marginalized communities, sports such as gymnastics, swimming and diving, and volleyball, as well as the experiences of Penn State athletes in the Olympics.
+Selective: Materials related to Penn State sports history, including athletes, coaches, trainers, managers, and research faculty, and the experiences of Penn State athletes and related participants in the Olympic Games

-University Archives serves as the institutional memory of Penn State University, and maintains records of enduring value that chronicle the development of Penn State since its founding in 1855.
+University Archives serves as the institutional memory of Penn State, and maintains records of enduring value that chronicle the development of Penn State since its founding in 1855.

 Selective: Local and regional history, where materials demonstrate intersections and interactions with university history.
 Papers of distinguished faculty who have demonstrated significant contributions to their respective fields, and whose expertise demonstrates a strong correlation to other collecting priorities.
 Publications produced by academic offices and other units on campus that are about those units and their activities, including directories, handbooks, and other published material.